-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Kaiser Permanente Senior Advantage when Medicare is Secondary Coverage (HMO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Kaiser Permanente Senior Advantage (HMO) Summit

 This document gives you the details about your Medicare health care and prescription drug coverage from January 1 to December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.